Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 READ MORE: Best Airbnbs in Acadia National Park

-Snowmobiles are allowed in the area of the park in case of having enough snow.
-In times of good weather, the part of the road stays open to provide access to visitors of Thunder Hole, Sand Beach, Otter cliffs, all of these free of charge.
+Snowmobiles are allowed in the park if there is sufficient snow.
+In good weather, the part of the road stays open to provide access to visitors of Thunder Hole, Sand Beach, Otter cliffs, all of these free of charge.

-Birds like eagles, owls, razorbills, murres and dovekies, black-capped chickadees, and Harlequin ducks are typical examples.
+Birds like eagles, owls, razorbills, murres, dovekies, black-capped chickadees, and Harlequin ducks are typical examples.
 An hour’s drive from the Hulls Cove Visitor Center on Mount Desert Island gets you to the Schoodic Peninsula

 *Note: Blackwood Campground is still closed for the winter season.
 See more here.